-The prospective financial statements were authorised for consultation on 11 March 2014 by council resolution.
+The prospective financial statements were authorised on 17 June 2014 by council resolution.
 The council is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.

 General assumptions